This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 So if you start the policy while abroad, you are covered right away.
 However, if you are in your home country when you sign up, you must leave your home country before the policy will start.

-USA Coverage (for Non-Americans) with Genki Resident
+USA Coverage (for Non-Americans) with Genki Native

 This next part applies to people whose country of residence is not the US or Canada.